-Credit points: 6 Teacher/Coordinator: Prof Murray Print Session: Semester 1 Classes: 1x1-hr lecture/wk for 12 wks, 1x2-hr tutorial/wk for 12 wks Prerequisites: 42 credit points Assessment: 1000wd analysis of curriculum document (20%) and 500wd seminar presentation (40%) and 2500wd related paper on a curriculum phenomenon (40%) Mode of delivery: Normal (lecture/lab/tutorial) day
+Credit points: 6 Teacher/Coordinator: Prof Murray Print Session: Semester 1 Classes: 1x1-hr lecture/wk for 12 wks, 1x2-hr tutorial/wk for 12 wks Prerequisites: 42 credit points of units Assessment: 1000wd analysis of curriculum document (20%) and 500wd seminar presentation (40%) and 2500wd related paper on a curriculum phenomenon (40%) Mode of delivery: Normal (lecture/lab/tutorial) day

 Curriculum is an essential component to all schools and all education systems.
 Understanding what, why and how curricula are constructed is an important skill for all teachers.
 The unit also examines controversial issues in curriculum including the teaching of values in schools and the role of values education documents for NSW schools.
 Many recent developments in curriculum are reviewed including NAPLAN, national assessment and MySchool.
 Evaluation and assessment are often misunderstood concepts.
 Cultural, social and political influences drive decisions about who, what and how will be evaluated.
 Evaluation and assessment are often conflated with large scale testing regimes because they can lead to easily quantifiable results.
 A broader and more accurate understanding of these terms is important for all educators.